liesel-devs/smoothcon/README.md

 This is a small wrapper that pulls basis and penalty matrices from the R packge [mgcv](https://cran.r-project.org/web/packages/mgcv/index.html) and converts them to numpy arrays.

+## Disclaimer

+This package is experimental and under active development.
+The API cannot be considered stable, and testing has not been extensive as of now.
+Please check and verify!
+This package comes with no warranty or guarantees.

 ## Installation